immersive-audio-live/ADM-OSC/docs/ADM-OSC_0.5.md

 # ADM-OSC Draft v0.5
 All messages can be part of a preset.
-The preset can be enumerated by adding `/preset/n` before and of the messages below.
+The preset can be enumerated by adding `/preset/n` before any of the messages below.

 ## Dynamic messages